MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 1. Temporary: `EFI\BOOT\BOOTx64.efi` via USB Drive (Installation Device)
 2. Permanent: `EFI\BOOT\BOOTx64.efi` via HDD/SSD/NVMe (MacOS Drive)

-<p align="justify">While OpenCore is just a boot-loader, this type of boot-loader is included with their own firmware, along with additional quirks for booting the MacOS partition.
+- <p align="justify">While OpenCore is just a boot-loader, this type of boot-loader is included with their own firmware, along with additional quirks for booting the MacOS partition.
 Furthermore, OpenCore has portable features that enable the chain-loader option to be used with other operating systems.</p>

 ### 2.0 - ACPI

 **What is DSDT?**

-<p align="justify">DSDT stands for Differentiated System Description Table.
+- <p align="justify">DSDT stands for Differentiated System Description Table.
 It Is a major ACPI table and is used to describe what peripherals the machine has.
 Also holds information on PCI IRQ mappings and power management.</p>

 **What is SSDT?**

-<p align="justify">The SSDT is an ACPI descriptor table.
+- <p align="justify">The SSDT is an ACPI descriptor table.
 It is encoded in AML in exactly the same way as the DSDT.
 It acts as a supplement to the DSDT.</p>

-Full information on DSDT and SSDT can be found at the link provided.
-Refer [DSDT](https://wiki.osdev.org/DSDT#:~:text=DSDT%20stands%20for%20Differentiated%20System,IRQ%20mappings%20and%20power%20management.) and [SSDT](https://wiki.osdev.org/SSDT#:~:text=The%20SSDT%20is%20an%20ACPI,a%20supplement%20to%20the%20DSDT.)
+- Full information on DSDT and SSDT can be found at the link provided.
+Refer [DSDT](https://wiki.osdev.org/DSDT#:~:text=DSDT%20stands%20for%20Differentiated%20System,IRQ%20mappings%20and%20power%20management.) and [SSDT](https://wiki.osdev.org/SSDT#:~:text=The%20SSDT%20is%20an%20ACPI,a%20supplement%20to%20the%20DSDT.) for more info.

 **DSDT vs SSDT Patching**

-<p align="justify">As documented by Dortania, "Do not add your DSDT to OpenCore; it's already in your firmware.
+- <p align="justify">As documented by Dortania, "Do not add your DSDT to OpenCore; it's already in your firmware.
 If you are unsure what this is referring to, go back to the OpenCore guide and select your configuration based on the architecture of your CPU".</p>

 **Refer:** [Dortania](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.html#running-ssdttime)

-<p align="justify">DSDT patching should be avoided.
+- <p align="justify">DSDT patching should be avoided.
 There are various reasons why DSDT patching is not recommended.
 Some forums/webpages (i.e., Olarila) state that it is a major solution.
 As a matter of knowledge, DSDT is the main table while SSDT is the secondary table (additional table).
 The difference is that DSDT cannot be tampered with or touched.
 Because it is the primary code to handle your machine with various devices.
 Meanwhile, SSDT is the secondary table, where we can change (modify), add, and drop.
 Although the language (code) used is the same, it has a different task or method.
 Reason?
 I'll explain why.</p>

 **DSDT Patching** may cause